 Happy Friday!
+Today I am sharing a big DIY Grasscloth Wallpaper tutorial and I am so excited about it!
 We arrived in Sea Island yesterday and the destination wedding weekend is off to a great start.
 Be sure to follow along on our trip over on Instagram – this place is beautiful!
 The Big Sweet is playing golf this morning and before I scoot out to meet up with some friends I wanted to share a fun project I have been working on behind the scenes at the house.

 I should have titled this post: When there’s a will, there is a way.

 A few weeks back, the Big Sweet had a week-long work conference.
 This happens every year and every year I get myself through the week by planning to tackle a big project.
 This year, I decided it would be adding DIY Grasscloth wallpaper to the powder bathroom.